Teacher: Miss Byrne TAs: Mrs Burgess

 If you would like to look at the curriculum in more detail, head over to our curriculum page on the website.
 Click here to go there now.

-Knowledge Organisers Spring 1
+Knowledge Organisers Summer 1

 The Knowledge Organisers below are important tools for you to refer to throughout our topics for this half-term.
 They contain interesting facts and key vocabulary that we will be referring to in our lessons.